docker/docs/test.md

 ### Image Formatting

-This is an image with text on a transparent background that failed in night mode (b/c the text is garbled).
-To fix this, we apply a white background inline (which is converted to grayscale in _scss/_night-mode.scss).
+This image was originally created on a white background and converted to a transparent background (or so it seems).
+In night-mode, the text still shows traces of the white and looks garbled.
+To fix this, we apply a white background inline (with a class defined in css/temp.css: `.white-bg { background-color: white;}`
+) and a class defined in _scss/_night-mode.css that maintains this background: `img.white-bg { background-color: white; }`.

 ![img](machine/img/provision-use-case.png){: .white-bg}